Update May 2017

 As a service of the Department of Education, the FAFSA champions the promise of postsecondary education to all Americans.
 Your education is of positive value to society. $150 billion dollars is awarded each year to get people educated!

 The Department of Education provides two other websites related to the FAFSA.
-The first website, College.gov provides encouragement for all young adults to attend college.
+The first website, previously college.gov provides encouragement and checklists for all young adults considering college.
 We couldn't agree more about the value of a college education.
 Continued learning is often a key to success.
 Not only does it provide opportunities to increase your skills but also to meet new people.
 Growing your social network in college increases your value in the world.

 Discover your program today!